TechnoSavage/CTF/SANS_HHC/2023_solutions.md

 - Follow the process outlined in HelpfulLockPicker's video https://www.youtube.com/watch?v=27rE5ZvWLU0

-- Summarized here:
-    Find "sticky" number (s):<br>
+Find "sticky" number (*s*):

-        - Rotate lock 3+ turns counter clockwise (that is rotating the knob clockwise such that the numbers cross the dial indicator in a counter clockwise order)<br>
+1. Rotate lock 3+ turns counter clockwise (that is rotating the knob clockwise such that the numbers cross the dial indicator in a counter clockwise order)
-        - Apply tension to shackle until dial siezes<br>
+2. Apply tension to shackle until dial siezes
-        - Remove tension until dial can rotate<br>
+3. Remove tension until dial can rotate
-        - Cycle through counter clockwise rotation noting the number where there is a consistent hitch or force to overcome (sticky number)<br>
+4. Cycle through counter clockwise rotation noting the number where there is a consistent hitch or force to overcome (sticky number)

-        First digit in combination is `s + 5`
+First digit in combination is *s* + 5

-    Find "guess" numbers and remainder:<br>
+Find "guess" numbers and remainder:

-        - Locate the two numbers between 0-11 which have their gates resting between whole numbers<br>
+1. Locate the two numbers between **0-11** which have their gates resting between whole numbers
-        - To locate the gates apply tension and rotate clockwise, tension will cause the locking mechanism to fall into a gate, with tension applied turn back and forth to find the edges of the gate whether those stopping points land on a whole number marker or between numbers<br>
+2. To locate the gates apply tension and rotate clockwise, tension will cause the locking mechanism to fall into a gate, with tension applied turn back and forth to find the edges of the gate whether those stopping points land on a whole number marker or between numbers
-        - Add the two numbers to get the base number for finding the third digit: `x + y = z`
+3. Add the two numbers to get the base number for finding the third digit: *x* + *y* = *z*
-        - Divide the base number by 4 noting the remainder: z % 4 = r
+4. Divide the base number by **4** noting the remainder: *z* % 4 = *r*

-    Create third digit table and find third digit to combination:<br>
+Create third digit table and find third digit to combination:

-        - take x and y and add 10 three times<br>
+1. take *x* and *y* and add **10** three times

-        `x, x+10, x+20, x+30`<br>
+>x, x+10, x+20, x+30<br>
-        `y, y+10, y+20, y+30`<br>
+>y, y+10, y+20, y+30

-        - Discard any numbers that do not have the same remainder r when divided by 4<br>
+2. Discard any numbers that do not have the same remainder *r* when divided by **4**
-        - Test remaining numbers by turning to them on the dial and applying tension, attempt to rotate dial and note resistance<br>
+3. Test remaining numbers by turning to them on the dial and applying tension, attempt to rotate dial and note resistance
-        - The number with the least resistance is more likely to be the third number
+4. The number with the least resistance is more likely to be the third number

-    Create second digit table:<br>
+Create second digit table:

-        - take r and add 2 and 6 respecitvely to create rx and ry: `r + 2 = rx, r + 6 = ry`<br>
+1. take *r* and add **2** and **6** respecitvely to create *rx* and *ry*: *r* + 2 = *rx*, *r* + 6 = *ry*
-        - Add 8 to rx and ry four times to find possible seconds digits, numbers over 40 cycle over e.g. 42 = 2<br>
+2. Add **8** to *rx* and *ry* four times to find possible second digits (numbers over **40** cycle over e.g. 42 = 2)

-        `rx, rx+8, rx+16, rx+24, rx+32`<br>
+>rx, rx+8, rx+16, rx+24, rx+32<br>
-        `ry, ry+8, ry+16, ry+24, ry+32`<br>
+>ry, ry+8, ry+16, ry+24, ry+32

-        - Eliminate any numbers that are within 2 of 0(40)
+3. Eliminate any numbers that are within **2** of **0**(**40**)

-    Test possible combinations using found first and third digits and possible second digits until the combination is cracked
+4. Test possible combinations using found first and third digits and possible second digits until the combination is cracked

-- You can also manipulate client side variables as in snowball fight to solve this challenge e.g. look to see combination under sources > global > lock_numbersn and even set your own
+You can also manipulate client side variables as in snowball fight to solve this challenge e.g. look to see combination under sources > global > lock_numbersn and even set your own

 ## Coggoggle Marina